nikiizvorski/RealmAndroid/README.md

 - Realm doesn't allow relations as it should and it wants always a primaryKey.
 You can see in this project how we handled this.

 - Other than that almoust every big company out there is working with Realm there are a lot big names and probably Google too.

+- There are a lot of more in-depth infos about realm of their website, it is very well documented and have everything there.

 - There are a lot of similarities with Firebase as you can see.